Chapter One II

 Kim, “They have work to do, but not now.
 My student can further develop her skill with your monks’ guidance.
 The white haired one will too soon come to the notice of the wrong people.
 She has a unique mind, remembers anything she chooses to, they call it photographic.
 But she is more than a parrot, she comprehends the material, whatever it is.
 As her qi develops, she will be very powerful.
 Sooner or later…”

 Sung, “One of those wrong people will try to use her.”

 Kim, “Of course.
-Corporate criminals, government criminals, or other, more honest criminals, the ones who freely admit they are criminals, Tong, Yakuza.
-Mafia.
-She can read a document off a computer screen in seconds and tell you every word and formula on it.
+Corporate criminals, government criminals, or other, more honest criminals, the ones who freely admit they are criminals, Tong, Yakuza, Mafia.
+She can read a document off a computer screen in seconds recite every word and formula.
 She can recall the contents of a room, every person in it, what they were wearing and the titles of the books on the shelf with only a glance.
 She speaks and reads several languages.
 I have seen her heal her companion’s badly bruised foot in one day.”